 Students must be organised to bring ingredients at least once a week and be prepared to take part in group practical activities and tasting sessions.
 For their GCSE, students will complete coursework involving practical investigations, demonstration of a wide variety of food preparation skills and research into food and society.

-Students can study A Level Home Economics: Food, Nutrition and Health at KS5 and then go onto degrees and careers in one of a wide range of different Catering, Food Science or Nutrition disciplines.
+Students can study Diploma Level 3 in Food Science and Nutrition at KS5 and then go onto degrees and careers in one of a wide range of different Catering, Food Science or Nutrition disciplines.

 Tel: 0113 275 7877